EvotecIT/PSEventViewer/README.md

 HTML uses typed HtmlForgeX components and is self-contained, searchable, responsive, theme-aware, and suitable for opening or attaching.
-Excel uses OfficeIMO with an overview, coverage, event data, filters, frozen headers, formatting, and useful column sizing.
-Very wide event payloads are collapsed into `Details` instead of producing an unreadable hundred-column table.
+Excel uses OfficeIMO with an overview, coverage, filters, frozen headers, formatting, and useful column sizing.
+A typed leaf definition gets its own domain table and worksheet.
+A composite such as `ActiveDirectoryAuthentication` gets one table and worksheet for each populated leaf type, so logons, privilege use, and Kerberos events never share an incompatible column set.
+Those tables contain the definition fields—account, action, IP address, logon type, GPO name, and so on—not generic provider or event-ID columns.
+Excel keeps that technical context in a separate `Event Provenance` worksheet for audit and troubleshooting.

+`-LogName` and untyped pipeline input intentionally produce a generic event view with time, event ID, level, provider, source, message, and provider data.
+Only a very wide generic provider payload may be collapsed into `Details`;
+typed and custom definitions always retain their declared columns.

 `-EmailPackage` returns `Subject`, responsive `Html`, `PlainText`, inline resources, attachments, and estimated size.
 That transport-neutral object can